 A Home Equity Line of Credit is best when you plan to pay expenses over time, like college tuition payments or minor home improvements.
-HELOCs give you the flexibility to borrow what you need, when you need it. *‡ starting at 4.49%.
-You may also fix your rate for a portion of your loan balance.
+HELOCs give you the flexibility to borrow what you need, when you need it. *‡ starting at 3.99%.
+You also have the option to fix your rate for up to three portions of your balance for steady repayments.
 Use your line of credit during the first 10 years, called the Draw Period.
 During the Draw Period, you may make interest-only payments or pay extra against the principal.
 During the Repayment Period (the last 10 years), make monthly principal and interest payments to repay the outstanding balance.
 Note that you won’t be able to draw funds from the HELOC during this time.Take advantage of interest rate changes with a variable APR

 Commonly asked questions

 Home equity is the value of your home above what you owe.
 You build your home equity when the value of your home increases, depending on market conditions, and/or as you pay down your mortgage loan balance(s).

 Some common uses of home equity include: renovating your house into your dream home, financing an education for yourself or a loved one, consolidating high-interest credit card or personal loan debt, or paying outstanding medical bills.
 Find out more in our blog.(opens in a new window)